 This training course will address in-depth the most pressing implementation challenges and emerging trends in FRTB.
 Prepare for 2022 by attending this course and be a part of the discussion.

-Across the two days, sessions will focus on the latest developments and challenges financial organisations are facing including shifting regulatory timelines, data and technology challenges and the Ibor transition.
+Across the four days, sessions will focus on the latest developments and challenges financial organisations are facing including shifting regulatory timelines, data and technology challenges and the Ibor transition.

 The course is delivered by a range of expert speakers from investment banks and leading consultancies, providing a mix of perspectives and best practice approaches to implementation.

 - How to best continue with an implementation plan despite uncertain timelines